 And the grief will be there always.

 So am I Logan’s mom?
 Always.
 He gave me the gift of love to make me a better person.
 I am still finding my way, in his memory, in his honor, to do the right thing.
 TO NEVER GIVE UP.

 Acknowledging Mother’s Day

 I can’t say “Happy” Mother’s Day.
-But I can acknowledge Mother’s Day and thank my husband, Jack along with Amanda, John, Jay and Elise – for remembering me with flowers and beautiful words on behalf of Logan.
+But I can acknowledge Mother’s Day and thank loved ones for remembering me with flowers and beautiful words on behalf of Logan.
 I know he would approve with his wide smile, warm hug…and his beautiful blue eyes would say – thanks for remembering Mom.

 Logan died in a car crash less than a half-mile from home July 22, 2016.
 When Logan was nine-years-old, he lost his dad to suicide.
 I now believe there was a lot of unresolved grief with Logan and me from his father’s tragic death.
 It was too much to face.
 I pushed to move on, to find our “new normal” instead of accepting the grief.